james-millner/jamesmillner.dev/content/posts/3-WSLIntro/index.md

 won't go into the details of installing WSL in this article, I might do a further write-up of that down the line.
 Check out the
 Microsoft documentation its surprisingly easy!

 WSL, at the time of writing, is supporting two versions - WSL 1 and WSL 2.
 All installations of WSL you would download now, all fall to WSL 2 by default.
-Which when you [compare the versions](https://docs.microsoft.com/en-us/windows/wsl/compare-versions), it's a good thing - WSL 2 is a really polished system for local development on Windows and has come along way since the initial version.
+When you [compare the versions](https://docs.microsoft.com/en-us/windows/wsl/compare-versions), it's a good thing.
+WSL 2 is a really polished system for local development on Windows and has come along way since the initial version.

-I briefly installed WSL 1 and had that up and running when it first launched, however it was more of an experiment to see if I could get it working.
+I briefly installed WSL 1 and had that up and running when it first launched.
+However it was more of an experiment to see if I could get it working.
 I was amazed that Linux on Windows was a thing.
-It did work, and I could have made more of an effort to use it full-time, however at the time of installing it I still had a personal Macbook, so would fall back to using that out of habit.
+It did work, and I could have made more of an effort to use it full-time.
+At the time of installing it I still had a personal Macbook, so would fall back to using that out of habit.

-WSL 2 then launched in 2019 and shortly after that my partner was in dire need of replacing her old macbook development machine, so I gave her my old machine.
-This meant I only worked from my work machine for some time, however I wasn't comfortable doing much personal development on there.
-Since after all it was a corporate machine meant for work.
-At the time I had a gaming rig that got a lot of attention with PC gaming, but it wasn't until late 2020 / the start of 2021 when I rebuilt that rig and thought that I should try to use what I had, rather than purchase another development machine.
+WSL 2 then launched in 2019 and shortly after that my partner was in dire need of replacing her old macbook development machine.
+So I gave her my old machine.
+This meant I only worked from my work machine for some time.
+However I wasn't comfortable doing much personal development on there.
+After all it was a corporate machine meant for work.
+At the time I had a gaming rig that got a lot of attention with PC gaming.
+It wasn't until late 2020 / the start of 2021 when I rebuilt that rig and thought that I should try to use what I had, rather than purchase another development machine.

 ## What do I use?